dulvrq/ddl8s1ts/README.md

 `ls_l8`: requires a file list of 6 bands images of Landsat 8 (B2, B3,
 B4, B5, B6, and B7).
 All images must have the same extent (origin,
 resolution, and crs).
 These should be surface reflectance products, may be from Google Earth Engine (GEE) or other preprocessing chains.
-No data values should be `NA`, not 0 (sometimes occurred in GEE output).
+NoData values should be `NA`, not 0 (sometimes occurred in GEE output).
 An exmaple of this product is the following.